 Our shade carriers can also be used for UK and Euro lamp holders.
 Handily, the frame can also be adapted for a US fitting, the Harp & Finial System, by using our Duplex Converting Kit*.
 Find out more about how to use a shade carrier in our blog post.

-*with exception to our 12" Lampshade Carrier, this specific size will only fit a UK fitting.
+*with exception of our 12" Lampshade Carrier, this specific size will only fit a UK fitting.

 Soft Shade Duplex Pendant Lamps